leftbin/proto-commons/README.md

 # proto-commons

-Protobuf Definitions for Todo APIs.
+Common Protobuf Definitions used in Applications built at Leftbin.

 ## build